lucasnbsb/Data-Structures-and-Algorithms/README.md

     - count into a dictionary the letters of s1
     - slide a window of size (len(s1)-1) on s2 putting into a dictionary and check for equality of values in the dict.

+### 621. Task Scheduler
+    - traverse to make a counter
+    - get a maxheap for the counter
+    - get a queue to model the cooldownzone,
+    - the length of the queue is the cooldown

 ### 647. Palindromic Substrings
     - run a two pointers scan for every position (l and r at i)
     - accounting for odd lengths and even lengths (l = i, r = i+1)
 ### 739. Daily Temperatures
     - monotone decreasing stack
     - start output with all 0s